Media Relations 101

 This section is designed to give VFHY grantees an overview of media relations strategies that may help generate awareness of your programs and initiatives.
 This is not a comprehensive discussion or explanation on media relations.
 There are college majors, Web sites and books dedicated to the topic.
 However, this is a basic overview of some simple tactics that anyone can use to increase awareness of their program.

-If there are any questions about this topic, contact Richard Foster, VFHY public affairs coordinator, at (804) 225-3947.
+If there are any questions about this topic, contact Richard Foster, VFHY public affairs manager, at (804) 225-3947.

 What Is Media Relations?

 Media relations is the act of working with media outlets using a variety of vehicles (such as press releases, media alerts, and letters to the editor) to generate coverage about a company, organization, product, service, etc. Media relations is an integral part of a greater discipline called Public Relations, which is the management function that establishes and maintains relationships between an organization and its "public."
 Members of the public vary depending on the organization, and can include media, employees, community members, government officials, board members, administrations, etc.

 Why Is Media Relations Important?